 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.

 Electronic Devices

 Students may use electronic devices during class for note-taking only.
+During in-class tests, turn off all electronic devices and remove them from the desk.

 On-line Communication